mlab817/faqs/src/investment-promotions/what-are-the-priority-investment-projects-of-the-department-that-are-being-pushed-for-promotion.md

 ---
  title: What are the priority investment projects of the Department that are being pushed for promotion?

-tags: ["priority","investment","projects","department","pushed","promotion"]

  ---

-### Investment Promotions
+## Investment Promotions

-## What are the priority investment projects of the Department that are being pushed for promotion?
+# What are the priority investment projects of the Department that are being pushed for promotion?

  - The priority investment projects of the DA for promotion are the Regional Priority Commodities and those commodities that are anchored to the Priority Commodity Investment Plans (PCIPs).